lorians22/ChickenMap/README.md

   ![](.readme_imgs/pythonPath.png)

   - When installing, make sure to check the *Add python.exe to PATH* box, then click *Install Now*.
 At the end, you'll have the option to *Disable path length limit*.
-While not necessary for this program, it's a good idea to click that option.
+Click this option as well.

 ### macOS

 - Tesseract 5.x (tested with 5.3.2).

-  - First, install [Homebrew](https://brew.sh/) by entering the below command into [Terminal](#command-line-knowledge); it will ask you to enter your login password.
-Homebrew requires Xcode Command Line Tools (~1.7GB), which it will install automatically.
-If you already have Homebrew installed, you can skip to the last step (install Tesseract).
+  - First, install [Homebrew](https://brew.sh/) by downloading and running the `.pkg` [here](https://github.com/Homebrew/brew/releases/download/4.2.3/Homebrew-4.2.3.pkg).
+If you already have Homebrew installed and configured, you can skip to the last step: install Tesseract.

-    ```bash
-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-    ```

-  - **Important!** After installation, enter (copy+paste) the two commands brew tells you to enter under Next Steps.
-Image shown below for reference only; note that the first command may extend onto the second line.
+  - **Important!** After installation, open a [Terminal](#macos) and enter (copy+paste) the two commands that brew lists under Next Steps.
+Image shown below for reference only; note that the first command may extend onto the second line, so be sure to copy it entirely.
+Then, fully close Terminal by pressing `Cmd` + `q`, or by right-clicking the Dock icon and selecting `Quit`.
+Just pressing the red traffic light button may not be enough to refresh Terminal.

     ![](.readme_imgs/brew_commands.png)

-  - Then install Tesseract:
+  - Open a new [Terminal](#macos) and install Tesseract:

     ```bash
     brew install tesseract